RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Custom game collections**

 This lets you enable or disable your own custom game collections.
-If there are no custom collections available, this menu entry will be grayed out.
+If there are no custom collections available, then this menu entry will be grayed out.

 **Create new custom collection from theme** _(Entry only visible if this ability is provided by the theme)_